-Furthermore, neither the EIA Export Study nor the NERA Study was published at the time that SPL submitted its application in Docket No. 10-111-LNG.
-As discussed herein, those studies, as well as new EIA information, evidence the fact that exporting LNG will affect the domestic economy in ways that are not in the public interest, including increased domestic natural gas prices which burden households, jeopardize potential growth in the US manufacturing sector, and impede the Nation's goal of transitioning away from more environmentally damaging fossil fuels.
-APGA requests that DOE/FE consider SPL's Application in full light of these dramatically changed circumstances and consider the likely impacts of continued, large-scale LNG export authorization, the effects of which APGA details herein and which demonstrate that SPL's request for authorization to export domestic LNG to non-FTA Nations is not in the public interest.
+As discussed herein, the previously issued DOE FE studies, as well as new EIA information, evidence the fact that exporting LNG will affect the domestic economy in ways that are not in the public interest, including increased domestic natural gas prices which burden households, jeopardize potential growth in the U.S. manufacturing sector, and impede the Nation's goal of transitioning away from more environmentally damaging fossil fuels.
+APGA requests that DOE/FE consider Magnolia's Application in full light of these factors and consider the likely impacts of continued, large-scale LNG export authorization, the effects of which APGA details herein and which demonstrate that Magnolia's request for authorization to export domestic LNG to non-FTA Nations is not in the public interest.
 At some point, DOE/FE must exercise restraint and either reject an LNG export application or place prudent limits and conditions on such exports to mitigate the potential domestic harm that these exports will likely inflict on the U.S. economy.